 Cis – remember that pre-med school chemistry?
 Cisgender people are those whose gender identity matches up to the gender they were assigned at birth.
 This accounts for the vast majority of people.

-Trans – a prefix used to denote that a person has adopted a gender role different to that which was assigned at birth.
+Trans– a prefix used to denote that a person has adopted a gender role different to that which was assigned at birth.
 Often when trans is mentioned in the media or in discussion it is directly in relation to a person who has undergone (or plans to undergo) treatment and/or surgery to change their image from one binary gender to the other, in order to match their gender identity.
-Trans* is the term used (and the one I will use) to refer to all people and identities which come under the “trans” umbrella – including non-binary identities, genderqueer, genderfluid, trans men, trans women etc. Using the asterisk at the end recognises that there are many different gender identities in existence and that the term aims to be representative of these identities too.
-(It can be a bit confusing and take a while to get used to…If it helps, it took me about a year to stop looking for a footnote when someone wrote “Trans*”)
+Transis the most common term used (and the one I will use) to refer to all people and identities which come under the “trans” umbrella – including non-binary identities, genderqueer, genderfluid, trans men, trans women etc. Using the asterisk at the end recognises that there are many different gender identities in existence and that the term aims to be representative of these identities too.

 Two people are born – one with brown hair and one with blonde hair.
 They grow up and the person with brown hair starts to dye their hair blonde people may say the person has “Dyed-blonde hair”.
 They were born with different coloured hair, but we use the colour they currently have to describe them, with a prefix.
 Similar goes for trans men and trans women.
 As time passes other people (including friends and strangers) may point out the two people together as ‘blondes’, dropping the prefix (because it is either not known about, is not recnognisable or is unimportant).
 When this kind of thing happens to trans people, this is called stealth.